 Learn something new every day More Info... by email

 In website addresses, a fully qualified domain name (FQDN), also called an absolute domain name, is a domain name that identifies all levels of the domain, including a subdomain in addition to the usual root, top-level domain (TLD), and second-level domain, divided by periods called "full-stops" or "dots."
 The domain names "taxes.state.mn.us." and "mail.google.com." would both count as fully-qualified domain names.
-A fully qualified domain name must also have a period at the end or it is not a fully qualified domain name.
+A fully qualified domain name must also have a period at the end.
 Besides the period at the end, most fully qualified domain name structures consist of three parts, though some top-level domains, like the United Kingdom top-level domain .co.uk, have two parts, which gives some fully qualified names four domain parts.

 Usually found where the "www" is found in many domains, the subdomain, known sometimes as a third-level domain, is one part of the domain that makes it a fully qualified domain name.
 A subdomain points to a folder on a server where a specific site is hosted.
 On "www.google.com," a subdomain pointing to the web server is "mail.google.com."
 When a user does not use her own domain name, the website is often kept at a subdomain address of the web host's server.
 The difference between a web address with a subdomain and a fully qualified domain name is a period at the end of the domain name, which stands for the root of the domain.